 Your content will need to be approved by a moderator

-Star Wars Episode IX is the third and final film of the Star Wars sequel trilogy, continuing and bringing to a close the story threads set in motion in The Force Awakens and The Last Jedi.
+Star Wars: The Rise of Skywalker (also known as Star Wars Episode IX) is the third and final film of the Star Wars sequel trilogy, continuing and bringing to a close the story threads set in motion in The Force Awakens and The Last Jedi.
 But what do we really know about the ninth chapter of the Star Wars saga?

 This article will be regularly updated as new information is confirmed, and we'll avoid rumours so you can be sure you have the facts.

 Warning: Although we do not intend to reveal major spoilers here, please be aware that due to the nature of this article some may remain.

 At Celebration 2019 the title and teaser trailer have been revealed.
 A new small droid called D-O was also shown, and Naomi Ackie's character was revealed to be named Jannah - the rumour about her being the daughter of Lando was neither confirmed nor denied.

 The return of Palpatine was dismissed as "a tease" by actor Ian McDiarmid, but Kathleen Kennedy appeared to confirm his presence in The Rise of Skywalker during interviews at Celebration Chicago.

 Star Wars Episode IX is currently set for release on 20 December 2019.

 Disney had initially announced the release date as 24 May 2019, but this was pushed back due to production delays.